dustinpfister/blog_posts/_posts/js-nan.md

 So now that we have some basic ways of knowing how to end up with NaN figured out lets look into the ways to go about knowing if we have a NaN value, and so forth.

-## 2 - isNaN
+## 2 - The native javaScript isNaN method

-So to some extent isNaN works as expected, but it also returns true for values that are not NaN, such as undefined.
+So to some extent the native javaScript isNaN method works as expected, but it also returns true for values that are not NaN, such as undefined.

 ```js
 isNaN(12); // false